Uniform Mixing on Cayley Graphs: Linear Cayley Graphs

 \section{Linear Cayley Graphs}

 A Hamming graph $H(d,q)$ is known to admit uniform mixing if and only if $q\in\{2,3,4\}$.
-Since uniform mixing on $H(d,q)$ implies uniform mixing on some of its quotient graphs, for our interest it is important to understand which Cayley graphs are quotients of $H(d,q)$.
+As uniform mixing on $H(d,q)$ implies uniform mixing on some of its quotient graphs, for our interest it is important to understand which Cayley graphs are quotients of $H(d,q)$.
 In this section, we show that quotient graphs of $H(d,q)$ are exactly the \textsl{linear} Cayley graphs over $\ints_q^d$, that is, graphs $X(\ints_q^d, C)$ for which $C\cup\{\mathbf{0}\}$ is closed under multiplication by $\ints_q$.

-Notice that all Cayley graphs over $\ints_2^d$ or $\ints_3^d$ are linear, so we can characterize uniform mixing on them in terms of the submodules that induce the quotients.
+Since $\ints_2$ has only one non-zero element, the connection set of every Cayley graph over $\ints_2^d$ is trivially closed under multiplication of the non-zero elements of $\ints_2$.
+Similarly, for Cayley graphs over $\ints_3^d$, since we assume the connection set is inverse-closed, it is closed under multiplication of the only two non-zero elements of $\ints_3$.
+Thus, all Cayley graphs over $\ints_2^d$ or $\ints_3^d$ are linear, and we can characterize uniform mixing on them in terms of the submodules that induce the quotients.

 \begin{theorem} Let $X(\ints_q^r, C)$ be a connected linear Cayley graph with valency $d(q-1)$.
 Then $X(\ints_q^r, C)$ is isomorphic to a quotient graph $H(d,q)/\Gamma$ for some submodule $\Gamma$ of $\ints_q^d$, where $|\Gamma|=q^{d-r}$ and $\Gamma$ has Hamming distance at least three. \end{theorem}